smikitky/node-multi-integer-range/README.md

 }
 ```

-Note that downlevel iteration for `--target=es5` needs a polyfill for symbols and
+In addition, if your project is `--target es5`, you'll need a polyfill for symbols,
-`--downlevelIteration` compile flag, available since TypeScript 2.3.
+`--downlevelIteration` compile option (available since TS 2.3),
+plus `--lib es2015.iterable` compile option.
-If these bothers you, you can always manually use `getIterator` as described above.
+If these bother you, you can always manually use `getIterator()` as described above.

 ## Changelog